Mastering KYC in Kenya: Your Compliance Compass

 The Core of KYC: What You Need

-KYC in Kenya starts by gathering and verifying critical documents amid rising document fraud:
+KYC in Kenya starts by gathering and verifying critical documents, especially in an environment with increasing document fraud risks:

-• Address Verification: Utility bills, lease agreements, or bank statements confirm where customers live.
+- Address Verification: Utility bills, lease agreements, or bank statements

 How to Get It Done

-Executing KYC in Kenya requires a multi-layered approach, streamlined by VOVE ID’s tech:
+Executing KYC in Kenya requires a structured onboarding flow:

-• Collect Data: Gather essentials such as full name, address, ID number, and contact details from customer-submitted documents.
+Gather identity attributes such as name, ID number, address, and contact details.

 Tech Takes the Lead: eKYC